-I don’t know if I should be embarrassed or amused that our outdoor welcome mat belonged to the previous owners.
+I don’t know if I should be embarrassed or amused that our new custom welcome mat belonged to the previous owners.

-Um…like nearly 5 years ago.
-We never threw out their old mat when we moved in.
+We never threw out their old worn-out rubber welcome mat when we moved in.

 Who does that??

 It’s not my fault.
-Although it was dirty, it was still in solid condition.
-And you know how we do here at Thrift Diving: we don’t throw out perfectly dirty items, now, do we?? 😉
+The welcome mat was dirty, but it was still in solid condition.
+And you know how we do here at Thrift Diving: we don’t throw out perfectly dirty items…..now, do we?? 😉

 Everything gets a new life.

-Even my dirty ‘ole front door outside mat could use a good makeover!
+Even my dirty ‘ole front door DIY welcome mat could use a good makeover!

 The problem is that, aside from painting our front doors a punch of color last year, I’ve ignored the outside of my house.
 I can barely get through transforming the inside of my house, much less the outside.
-But I could at least transform this old outdoor welcome mat.
+But I could at least make a painted custom welcome mat for the front door! 🙂

-This is pretty much how my front walkway looks.
-It needs a good pressure washin’, needs some crack repaired, and you see those curtains at the windows??
-Yep, they’re also left over from the previous owners 5 years ago.
+This is pretty much how my front walkway looked.
+It needed a good pressure washin’, needs some crack repaired, and you see those curtains at the windows??
+Yep, they were also left over from the previous owners from years ago.
 EEK!
 I know….don’t judge.
-I’m getting to it!
-Promise!!

 See, this is how inspiration works for me–ideas just come out of the blue.

-Last week, I got the idea to paint this mat while sitting on the stoop with Kojo (my 3-year old).
-I looked down at the dingy mat and thought, “Why haven’t I done something with this in all these years??
+I got the idea to paint this mat while sitting on the stoop with my son.
+I looked down at the dingy mat and thought, “Why haven’t I done something with this rubber welcome mat in all these years??
 I should totally paint it.”

 The swirly pattern–how could I have missed that prettiness before?
 And how cool would it be to paint the letters “WELCOME”?

-But these colors were too pretty to pass up (Rust-oleum Ocean Mist and Rust-oleum Coral).
-Apparently they’re new.
-I thought they’d be perfect for the mat and allow me to easily layer the colors.
-I just hoped they wouldn’t class with my red door.
-I’m awful at putting colors together!
+I knew they’d be perfect for the custom welcome mat and allow me to easily layer the colors.
+I just hoped they wouldn’t clash with my red door.

 Get yourselves one of these babies: a real face mask!
-Don’t use those cheapie paper ones.
+If all you have are the small paper ones, that will work, too.
 Your neighbors might think you’re fighting some outbreak in your garage or yard, but hey–as long as you’re not wearing a hazmat suit, you’re all good.
 You won’t scare them too much. 😉 These things block the nasty smell of spray paint, and are awesome for any sanding or stripping you might do.

 Okay, so back to materials.

 I also made sure I picked up a primer.
-I really wasn’t too sure how it was going to stick to the rubber since I’ve never painted rubber anything before.
-I am hoping the primer works well to keep the spray paint adhered.
+I really wasn’t too sure how it was going to stick to the rubber welcome mat since I’ve never painted rubber anything before.
+I am hoping the primer works well to keep the spray paint adhere.

 I tried to clean off as much dirt as I could.
-We’re talkin’ 5 years (or more!) worth of dirt, my friends!
+We’re talkin’ years worth of dirt, my friends!

-Let a 3-year-olds get his hands on a hose, and it’s pure joy:
+Let a little boy get his hands on a hose, and it’s pure joy:

 Okay, so while Kojo wasted water (haha), I laid the mat down on some old boards to spray paint, first with the primer.